 Traditionally, when most people think of a RTW Plane Ticket, it meant buying all flights for your entire trip up front, typically from an airline alliance.
-People who don’t like this option complained about all the rules – like having travel in one direction, not being able to backtrack, and only having a certain amount of mileage or stops.
-What is being described here is a RTW Ticket from one of the airline alliances – One World, Star, and SkyTeam.
+People who don’t like this option complained about all the rules – like having to travel in one direction, not being able to backtrack, and only having a certain allotment of mileage or stops.
+All these rules are describing a RTW Ticket from one of the airline alliances – One World, Star, and SkyTeam.

 For some reason, this type of RTW Ticket gets mentioned as the only option other than just buying one-way flights as your trip unfolds.

 The difference between RTW and Multi-stop

 Indie, BootsnAll’s multi-stop flight booking engine, is newer and offers all the same options as the companies above.
 It is also the only one of its kind that allows travelers to search, price, and book trips over 6 legs completely online.

 The main difference between most of these companies and the airline alliances is that the rules aren’t the same.
 You don’t have to book your entire trip up front if you don’t want to.
 Most of these companies allow you to book a few legs at a time, book different combinations of flights for different continents, fly into one city and out of the other, and pretty much customize your trip how you want.

 The point is that it’s not as black and white as some make it out to be.
 Read about all options in depth below to learn more.

 Some say that buying as you go will automatically be more expensive.
 That’s true in some cases, but it all depends on your trip.
 Each trip is completely different and can be manipulated in order to get the best price.

 All you need to know about RTW tickets